opengisch/QgisModelBaker/docs/docs/user_guide/import_workflow.md

     As well you can optimize projects created with *smart1inheritance*.
 There it only appends the relevant type-values to the `t_type` dropdown box in the form, when ***Hide unused base class types*** is selected.
 A "grouping" optimization does not make sense for *smart1inheritance*.

 For more information about the optimization of extended models, see the [corresponding chapter](../../background_info/extended_models_optimization).

+### Preferred languagne for objects like layers and fields

+When the imported model is a translation model (`TRANSLATION OF`), you can choose whether the QGIS Project elements (such as layer names, field aliases, etc.) should be in the translation language or the language of the original model, independently of the language of the data source.

 ## 8. OID Values